|Monument near center of Elektrostal,|

 Every country probably has its share of mindless pseudo-patriots, who display no capacity for reflection and regret.
 In the long run, no country is well served by ignorance, but politicians observably find it expedient to make appeals to this constituency--yes, even in the USA, where our recent political season featured flattering references to the "real America" where doubters are scorned and where people know better than to share the wealth.
 Those who do have a calling to be more reflective and prophetic about national traumas will probably always face an uphill battle.
 There's nothing wrong with Americans who love Russia to support transparency and healing, but only if it doesn't strengthen the impression that all we want to do is ignorantly pour salt into old Russian wounds for the sake of American political agendas or simply to reinforce our own prejudices.
 And don't forget that Russians have a legendary capacity for self-criticism, even as they share the universal dislike of being spit on by others.

-Some of the Russian commenters in the New York Times agree that there's official discouragement of attention to past repression.
+New York Times agree that there's official discouragement of attention to past repression.
 Part of the evidence cited is the lack of visibility and enthusiasm concerning monuments and archives.
 Elektrostal, on the other hand, does have a recently-installed monument to victims of repression, which always seems to have fresh flowers on it.
 And here's something else I find interesting, in view of the NYT article: earlier this week, cable TV came to our apartment.
 The very first evening I turned on our television, I saw part one of a very moving two-part documentary on the dissident writer Andrei Sinyavsky.
 And just this evening I watched a political debate show on the NTV network, featuring a lively confrontation on the jury system and legal reform.
 (Interestingly, one of the participants had been a lawyer for Andrei Sinyavsky.)
 Debaters touched on Soviet-era repression and on present-day political pressures to weaken due process.
 Nearly 60,000 people made the effort to call in and vote for one or the other of the debaters.
 One monument here, one or two TV shows there, don't necessarily prove a trend, but fair journalism would include such evidences of a mature and persistent democratic spirit as well as of the more discouraging developments.